Sizl: How we became the tech partner for the Chicago-based Dark Kitchen Network

 Name and phone number are automatically taken from the account settings.
 Next, user needs to select the delivery mode: standard (no price is specified) or priority – with expedited delivery for $1.
 This is a little trick: in fact, both options are paid, but such a small difference in delivery motivates the user to choose the faster option, thereby increasing the average check.
 As a result, the customer gets a more convenient delivery format, and the business gets additional revenue.

-You'll find more nuances of food delivery app development
+Here you’ll find more nuances of food delivery app development

 Additional Check